Drug information

 - About anything that could affect your ability to take medicines, such as difficulty swallowing pills, difficulty remembering to take pills, or any health conditions that may prevent your use of intravenous medicines.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of using ciprofloxacin during pregnancy.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents With HIV may include other recommendations on the use of ciprofloxacin during pregnancy.
+Please refer to these guidelines for additional information.

-- If you are breast/chestfeeding or plan to breast/chestfeed.
-For people with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
-People with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.
+- If you are breastfeeding or plan to breastfeed.
+For mothers with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
+Mothers with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.
+Although most medicines are safe to use while breastfeeding, some medicines should be avoided.
+Always let your health care provider know about all the medicines and supplements you are using before you start breastfeeding.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Ciprofloxacin may affect the way other medicines or products work, and other medicines or products may affect how ciprofloxacin works.
 Ask your health care provider if there are interactions between ciprofloxacin and the other medicines you take.